Generated at: 2026-08-15 04:33:43

 Part 1

-As a preliminary step before entering the main discussion, Mr. Jono shared his insights on the characteristics of sales organizations that are experiencing stagnant performance.
+As a preliminary step before entering the main discussion, Mr. Jono shared his insights on the characteristics of sales organizations that have hit a performance plateau.

-According to Mr. Jono, the sales activities traditionally conducted by companies can be broadly divided into two types: consultative inquiry-based sales and product-focused sales.
+According to Mr. Jono, sales activities conducted by companies to date have been primarily divided into two types: consultative sales and product-focused sales.

-Consultative inquiry-based sales refers to a style where the salesperson focuses on thoroughly listening to the customer's thoughts and interests from the very first appointment.
-Mr. Jono notes that in many of the companies he consults for, such as SIers and consulting firms that handle a wide range of products, there is a prevailing culture where it is standard practice to conduct inquiries during the initial meeting to uncover customer needs.
+Consultative sales refers to a sales style where the primary focus from the initial appointment is to thoroughly listen to what the customer is thinking and interested in.
+Mr. Jono notes that even among his consulting clients, such as SIers and consulting firms that handle a wide range of products, there is often an atmosphere where it is standard practice to conduct a hearing during the first meeting to uncover customer needs.

-Next, product-focused sales is the opposite of inquiry-based sales; it is a style that prioritizes demonstrating how attractive the company's own products or services are from the first appointment.
-Mr. Jono explains that this style is common in industries such as manufacturing or SaaS, where the company's own products possess inherent strengths.
+Next, product-focused sales is the opposite of consultative sales, referring to a style that prioritizes explaining how attractive the company's products and services are from the very first appointment.
+Mr. Jono explains that this style is common in industries such as manufacturing and SaaS, where the company's products themselves possess inherent strengths.

-While noting that there is absolutely nothing wrong with these methods and that they have historically produced solid results, Mr. Jono stated that in the last few years, especially since the pandemic, there has been a frequent occurrence of stagnant performance or declining growth rates.
-Perhaps some of you reading this report are feeling a similar sense of impasse.
+While noting that there is absolutely nothing wrong with the methods mentioned above and that they have historically produced solid results, Mr. Jono states that in the last few years, especially since the pandemic, there have been frequent cases where performance has plateaued or growth rates have declined.
+Many of you reading this report may also be feeling a similar sense of stagnation.

 So, what are the underlying factors?
 Mr. Jono identified the following two points as the primary causes.